-To instigate the boiler guarantee the boiler needs to be registered with the manufacturer within one month of the installation www.centralheating.co.uk
+To instigate the boiler guarantee the boiler needs to be registered with the manufacturer within one month of the installation.

 To maintain the boiler guarantee it is essential that the boiler is serviced annually by a Gas Safe Registered Engineer who has been trained on the boiler installed.
 The service details should be recorded on the Benchmark Service Interval Record and left with the householder.